hypervel/hypervel.org/docs/docs/validation.md

 ### Specifying Attributes in Language Files

-Many of Laravel Hyperf's built-in error messages include an `:attribute` placeholder that is replaced with the name of the field or attribute under validation.
+Many of Hypervel's built-in error messages include an `:attribute` placeholder that is replaced with the name of the field or attribute under validation.
 If you would like the `:attribute` portion of your validation message to be replaced with a custom value, you may specify the custom attribute name in the `attributes` array of your `lang/xx/validation.php` language file:

 ```php
 'attributes' => [